marctollis/INF515-Comparative-Genomics_fall22/README.md

 ## Prerequisites
 * The course is open to any NAU graduate student, although certain components are meant to benefit CS/Informatics, Biology, and Forestry students working on a thesis project.<br/>
+* Students will complete a research project as part of their grade, you may use your own data or publicly available data.
+Projects will be explained in detail during class.

 ## Resources
 * Materials for the course are available at this repository.
 Go to the green "Code" button, and download the repository.<br/>